 o Change the Project from “beast2” to “MyPackage” by clicking on the Browse... button, then choosing “MyPackage”

-o Click on the Arguments tab and type “examples/testF84.xml” in the Program arguments field to specify that the testF84.xml file should be run when debugging
+o Click on the Arguments tab and type “-version_file version.xml examples/testF84.xml” in the Program arguments field to specify the version.xml file that declares the F84 class, and that the testF84.xml file should be run when debugging.

 o While still on the Arguments tab, enter

 -Djava.only=true in the VM arguments field.
 This is really only necessary if you have the BeagleLib GPU library installed.
 Setting

 true means that BeagleLib will not be used even if it is available.
 Later, we will implement the

 getEigenDecomposition function in the F84.java file and, after that, BeagleLib can be used in analyses involving the new F84 model.